SMSpp-Project/CapacitatedFacilityLocationBlock/README.md

 	that the unsplittable version of the problem cannot be represented in the FF.

-  All three formulations above can optionally include a constraint on the maximum number of facilities that can be opened (when wc & 4 in generate_abstract_constraints).
-This adds the constraint:
-  ∑ Y[i] ≤ k, where k is the maximum number of facilities allowed.
-  This variant is particularly useful for scenario reduction applications where selecting exactly k representative scenarios is required.

   The methods for loading, reading and changing the data of the instance in `CapacitatedFacilityLocationBlock` can all be used independently from which of the formulations is employed.